matinfazli/pioneer-games/docs/intro.md

 ## Working with the system

-The Pioneer Mass Movement System is mainly a C++ project utilizing the mass framework.
-C++ knowledge and a basic understanding of the mass framework is required to use the system in your own project.
+The Mass Strategy System is mainly a C++ project utilizing the Mass framework.
+C++ knowledge and a basic understanding of the Mass framework is required to use the system in your own project.

 Without C++ knowledge, you are only able to add and change the assets.
 For example, you can add your own units, buildings or resources.
-However adding custom logic via bleuprints is tricky because the system uses the mass framework and the majority of the logic there is written in C++.
+However, adding custom logic via Blueprints is tricky because the system uses the Mass framework and the majority of the logic there is written in C++.

 ## Limitations

 Here are some of the main limitations of the system:

 - Movement is only possible on a flat ground (no Z-axis movement)
-- Up to 500 units with stable fps
+- Up to 1000 units with stable fps

 ## Getting help